rainmanh/jumpscale_core8/docs/AYS/FileDetails/AYS-template-repo.md

   - So `https://github.com/Jumpscale/ays_jumpscale8` is cloned into `/opt/code/github/jumpscale/ays_jumpscale8`

-- Reposotories from other Git systems are cloned into `/opt/code/git/`
+- Repositories from other Git systems are cloned into `/opt/code/git/`

 Each AYS actor template has following files: